ye86171958/RstanTaxiTrajectory/README.md

 ## Parallel in R

 The '''foreach''' package provides a new looping construct for executing R code repeatedly. he  main  reason  for  using  the foreach package  is  that  it supports parallel execution, that is, it can execute those repeated operations on multiple processors/cores on your computer, or on multiple nodes of a cluster.
 The output is in list form.

+## Make plot

+Leaflet is a very popular open-source JavaScript libraries for interactive maps.
+It is used by websites ranging from The New York Times and The Washington Post, which is a very good replacement of ggmap.
+From year 2018, ggmap require API to download maps but leaflet does not require that.
+The R package make it easy to integrate and control leaflet maps in R.